-VCLS assists investors and helps healthtech product developers prepare for, the Due Diligence exercise, by providing targeted regulatory and market access assessments of innovative technologies.
+VCLS assists investors and helps HealthTech product developers prepare for Due Diligences, by providing targeted regulatory and value proposition assessments of innovative technologies.

-We help evaluate the feasibility of registering health products and gaining access to specified markets, within the proposed timelines and budget.
-We also analyze portfolios of marketed products and help anticipate environmental changes.
-Our assessment focuses on product development plans, regulatory strategy, pricing and reimbursement hurdles, as well as on the companies’ operations.
+We help de-risk and evaluate the feasibility of registering and gaining access to specified markets, within the proposed timelines and budget.
+We also analyze portfolios of marketed products and anticipate changes in order to prepare for the future.
+Our assessment focuses on product development plans, regulatory strategy, pricing and reimbursement hurdles, in the light of the companies’ own characteristics.

 VCLS Senior Consultants

 - Evaluate the regulatory feasibility of developing and commercializing the product(s) in the target market(s)

 - Position the product(s) with reference to competition